syncfusion-content/javascript-docs/js/Grid/Sorting.md

 });
 {% endhighlight %}

-The following output is displayed as a result of the previous previous code example.
+The following output is displayed as a result of the previous code example.

 ![](sorting_images/sorting_img4.png)